A Fitting End

 midriff, the woman with less-than-a-

-washboard-flat stomach, definitely not
+stomach, definitely not

 flattering to MY figure.
 With considerable

-regret, I carefully peeled off the long, and
+regret, I carefully peeled off the long,

 expensive, dress.
 Humbled, I realized that